 The good news is that international students requiring financial assistance have more than a few options to explore.
 In this article, we will dive into these options, help you better understand them, and outline some useful resources to get you started with your application for financial aid.

 First things first, estimate the cost of your education.
-Use the RBC Student Budget Calculator to help you figure out how much money you’ll need to get through the school year.
+Use Arrive’s Cost of Studying calculator to help you figure out how much money you’ll need to get through the school year.
 Additionally, you can also check the government of Canada website for the proof of financial support required as part of your student permit application.
 Once you have a fair idea of the amount, it will be easier to narrow down potential sources to finance your Canadian post-secondary education.

 1. Student loans

-Tip: While considering options in your home country, you can also look at financial aid provided by the education department or ministry for students intending to pursue education abroad.
+While considering options in your home country, in addition to bank loans, you can also look at financial aid provided by the education department or ministry for students intending to pursue education abroad.

 Scholarships or grants are forms of monetary support offered by institutions, organizations, governments, or individuals to help international students finance their education.